04th September 2019

-Whenever you think of recruitment in terms of The Scouts or Girlguiding, it’s almost always referring to young people joining.
+Whenever you think of recruitment in terms of The Scouts, it’s almost always referring to young people joining.
 However, you can’t hold meetings for young members without having enough adult volunteers!

 Sections, Units, and Groups can always do with some extra help with leading meetings, assisting with activities and camps, and offering guidance to young members.